CicelyKrystyna/SummerVacationProject2022/README.md

 Step 1: become familiar with the windows command line (CMD) if you are not already https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/

 Step 2: within the CMD navigate to your preferred directory (folder e.g. I have my code sitting within my Desktop) and type git checkout https://github.com/CicelyKrystyna/SummerVacationProject2022.git to download the code.
-You should then have a new folder which contains the source code (src), this README file and an example.
+You should then have a new directory which contains the source code (src), this README file and an example directory.

 Step 3: In order to run the code you will need to have FreeFem installed (download from https://freefem.org/) and a c++ compiler (this video may be helpful https://www.youtube.com/watch?v=ml3xutoE5JM).
 To view the code (optional) you will need something like visual studio (https://visualstudio.microsoft.com/vs/features/cplusplus/)